Jan5366x/MagicFileEncoding/README.md

 ![GitHub](https://img.shields.io/github/license/jan5366x/MagicFileEncoding)

 The Magic File Encoding Library is a powerful tool designed to assist you in loading and transforming simple and closed scope character set text files.
-Whether you're working with EDIFACT files or similar text formats, this library provides a comprehensive solution to handle various encoding scenarios effortlessly.
+Whether you're working with txt, xml, json, EDIFACT or similar text formats, this library provides a comprehensive solution to handle various encoding scenarios effortlessly.

 ## Nuget Package